 At June 30, 2019, commercial and regulatory CRE loans represented \$1.6 billion, or 71%, of our total gross loans.
 These loans are often larger and involve greater risks than other types of lending.
 Because payments on such loans are often dependent on the successful operation or development of the property or business involved, repayment of such loans is often more sensitive than other types of loans to adverse conditions in the real estate market or the general business climate and economy.
 Accordingly, a downturn in the real estate market and a challenging business and economic environment may increase our risk related to commercial loans, particularly commercial real estate loans.
-Unlike residential mortgage loans, which generally are made on the basis of the borrowers' ability to make repayment from their employment and other income and which are secured by real property whose value tends to be more easily ascertainable, commercial loans typically are made on the basis of the borrowers' ability to make repayment from the cash flow of the commercial venture.
-Our operating commercial loans are primarily made based on the identified cash flow of the borrower and secondarily on the collateral underlying the loans.
+Unlike residential mortgage loans, which generally are made on the basis of the borrowers' ability to make repayment from their employment and other income and which are secured by real property whose value tends to be more easily ascertainable, commercial loans typically are made on the identified cash flow of the borrower and secondarily on the collateral underlying the loans.
 Most often, this collateral consists of accounts receivable, inventory and equipment.
 Inventory and equipment may depreciate over time, may be difficult to appraise and may fluctuate in value based on the success of the business.
 If the cash flow from business operations is reduced, the borrower's ability to repay the loan may be impaired.
 Due to the larger average size of each commercial loan as compared with other loans such as residential loans, as well as collateral that is generally less readily-marketable, losses incurred on a small number of commercial loans could have a material adverse impact on our financial condition and results of operations.